Hiero

 While in this transition phase we already want to enable developers to join in developing Hiero and its related projects.
 As such, we’re always willing to help you get started and mentor you on your journey of learning the project and making useful contributions.

 There is good work to do for everyone with whatever skillset you have - and it doesn’t have to be code.
 We also welcome help with documentation, design, project organization, and organizing meetups.
-For instance, at Hacktoberfest we have a huge list of good first issues that let the community do the first contributions, several of which will help us remove Hedera naming and usage from the code and truly make it vendor neutral.
+For example, during one of our previous community contribution events, we curated a large list of beginner-friendly issues to encourage first-time contributions.
+Several of these issues focused on removing "Hedera" specific naming and usage from the codebase to help identify the project as vendor neutral.

 If you have any questions or need help or additional mentoring, then you can reach out to the community and the technical steering committee (TSC) of Hiero in our GitHub discussions.